OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-18.md

 ## 1 Kings 18:7

 Now as Obadiah was on the way, behold, Elijah met him,
-and he recognized him and fell on his face and said,
+and he recognised him and fell on his face and said,
 “Is it you, Elijah my master?”

 ## 1 Kings 18:8